 In 2018, Carolyn was approached by a film producer to supply an upcoming film with a dog.
 Her Malinois "Ice" landed several scenes in an award winning horror film titled "The Wretched."
 The two of them had a blast on the set, and are very appreciative for the experience!

-Currently, Carolyn and her husband, Rick, share their lives with one Belgian Malinois, ten British Labrador Retrievers, three English Bulldogs, and a Great Dane.
+Currently, Carolyn shares her life with a combination of Belgian Malinois, British Labrador Retrievers and a Great Dane.

 Carolyn and Ice with director Brett Pierce at the Traverse City Film Festival premiere of the Pierce brother's movie, "The Wretched."